martucs/42_CPPs/9/ex02/README.md

 This is simply gonna be the order of the elements to be inserted.
 If we had 5 elements in the pend, we will always insert those same 5 elements, the only thing we decide here is when to insert each of them.

 The implications of this order is something that I still find difficult to understand.
 How could inserting one element before another matter, if we are inserting them anyway?
-Well, I don't have the answer 100% clear, but I believe the gist of it relies in the fact that we will be inserting the pend elements in the main with the help of binary search and the [Jacobsthal numbers](https://en.wikipedia.org/wiki/Jacobsthal_number).
+Well, I don't have the answer 100% clear.
+The gist of it relies in the fact that we will be inserting the pend elements in the main with the help of binary search and the [Jacobsthal numbers](https://en.wikipedia.org/wiki/Jacobsthal_number).

 > [!TIP]
 > If you don't know anything about binary search, it is a way to find a number inside an ***already sorted*** array.\
 > [This](https://www.youtube.com/watch?v=eVuPCG5eIr4&t=52s) video is extremely simple but suuper clear, and you'll understand it in a second!

+We use the Jacobsthal numbers to determine the order, and it is very consistent.
+It is always the same order and it is related to the elements that we are working with.
+I see it this way:

+    Jacobsthal numbers (not repeated) = 1, 3, 5, 11, 21, 43, 85, 171, 341, 683, 1365, 2731, 5461, 10923, 21845, ...

+    Jacobsthal 1 = b1
+    Jacobsthal 3 = b3
+    Jacobsthal 5 = b5
+    Jacobsthal 11 = b11
+    ...

+This is just the base of how we are gonna use the Jacobsthal numbers.
+We are linking them to the 'tags' of the elements of the pend (small elements).
+Seen in a different way, these 'tags' also represent the positions of the b elements.
+And we are gonna apply an order of insertion based on the positions of these b elements.

+Let's briefly imagine we have 7 ***b*** elements.
+6 of those elements will be in the pend (b1 will be in the main):

+    pend = [1 5]  [4 6]  [2 9]  [3 8]  [0 7]  [11 12]
+             b2     b3     b4     b5     b6     b7
+The order of insertion will be: b3, b2, b5, b4, b7, b6

+If we had 11 ***b*** elements, 10 of those elements in the pend (b1 in the main):

+    pend = [1 5]  [4 6]  [2 9]  [3 8]  [0 7]  [11 12]  [15 25]  [13 14]  [16 19]  [20 22]
+             b2     b3     b4     b5     b6      b7       b8       b9      b10      b11
+The order of insertion will be: b3, b2, b5, b4, b11, b10, b9, b8, b7, b6

+The pattern is:
+1. We start with the b element the closest to Jacobsthal 3
+   >  We ***always*** start with Jacobsthal 3 because we have already inserted b1 in the main (it's as if we had already used Jacobsthal 1)

+2. We descend in our vector to the left untill we reach the start of the vector
+   > because we always start with b2, that's gonna be our next element to insert

+3. We look for the element corresponding to the next Jacobsthal number (Jacobsthal 5) -> b5
+   - if it exists: we choose it
+   - if it doesn't exist: we insert the remainig elements in reverse order, like we saw in the first example with Jacobsthal 11:

+         pend = [1 5]  [4 6]  [2 9]  [3 8]  [0 7]  [11 12]
+                  b2     b3     b4     b5     b6     b7
+         there is no b11, we have from b6 to b7 to insert, so the order of insertion is : b3, b2, b5, b4, b7, b6

+4. If we found the Jacobsthal element in step 3, we descend from that element to the last element to the left of the vector that hasn't been inserted yet
+   > If we came from jacobsthal 5, the next element to insert will be b4 (b3 and b2 will have already been inserted at this point)

+5. We look for the element corresponding to the next Jacobsthal number (Jacobsthal 11)
+    > we'll repeat step 3 and 4 basically, until we can no longer use a Jacobsthal number